aebsr/aebsr.github.com/_posts/2014-10-14-less-product-more-process.md

 layout: post
 title: Less Product, More Process
 tags: [personal]
-description: "Why I didn't become a policeman, read: why she might not become a developer."
+description: "Readiness is relative.
+I will create for the sake of creation.
+Because the process is the story, and the product a footnote."
 ---

 Bear with me.
 I'm going to write like I think, and -- outside of the professional space -- much like I speak.
 My pace is rabid and jerky.
 My tone is crude and eccentric.
 I'm verbose, yet hate verbosity.
 I loathe editing, because if I wanted to sound a certain way, I'd say it that way.
 Well-organized thoughts, personal and professional, are the exception.
 I think and speak as a draft.
 My wife, Kelley, edits away the noise.